weaponsforge/nodeapp/README.md

 `docker build -t nodeapp .`
 4. Confirm that the image is listed by docker.
 `docker images`
+5. Run the image in detached mode using any of the (2) options.
+The 1st one is the most recommended option.
+   - The following command maps the app's src directory from the host to the container's WORKDIR.
+This allows editing of the app's source files without needing to rebuild the nodeapp image.

+			# docker run -it -v <APP_ROOT_DIR>:/<CONTAINER_WORKDIR>
+			docker run -it -v $(pwd):/usr/src/app -p 49160:3000 -d nodeapp

-5. Run the image in detached mode.
-The following command makes the container's local port **3000** accessible to the host machine as port **49160**.
+	- The following command makes the container's local port **3000** accessible to the host machine as port **49160**.
 `docker run -p 49160:3000 -d nodeapp`
 6. Print the output of your app.
    - Get the container id: `docker ps`
    - Print the app output: `docker logs <CONTAINER_ID>`
-7. Go inside the running container.
+7. Go inside the running container from another terminal.
 `docker exec -it <CONTAINER_ID> /bin/bash`
 8. Verify the port mapping from inside the container (3000) to your machine's port (49160).
 `docker ps`
-9. Test if it can be called outside using **curl**, or load the website from a web browser.
+9. Test if the app can be called outside using **curl**, or load the website from a web browser.
 `curl -i localhost:49160`
 10. Stop the running container/s.
    - (stop 1) `docker container stop <CONTAINER_ID>`